Clo(o)k: Human-Time Interactions Through a Clock That "Looks": Introduction and Related Work

-Previous research has explored the practical use of clock, such as visualizing upcoming event~\cite{10.1145/506443.506505}, tracking sleep patterns~\cite{10.1145/1517664.1517672}, and supporting planning and reflection~\cite{10.1145/3334480.3382830,10.1145/3357236.3395439}.
-However, this work takes a more playful approach to clock design, aiming to create an interactive experience that encourages users to reflect on the concept of time.
+Time is a multifaceted concept, comprising both objective and subjective elements.
+Objectively, it is precisely measured by the ticking of clocks, while subjectively it can slip by unnoticed when we are deeply engrossed in our activities.
+On a global scale, time unites us: when it is 3 AM in Boston, it is simultaneously 3 PM in Beijing~\footnote{During U.S. daylight saving time (March–November).}—an understanding that enables seamless communication across time zones.
+In popular culture, Disney films such as \textit{Snow White and the Seven Dwarfs}\footnote{\url{https://movies.disney.com/snow-white-and-the-seven-dwarfs}} and \textit{Beauty and the Beast}\footnote{\url{https://movies.disney.com/beauty-and-the-beast}} imagine everyday objects with human personalities.
+Inspired by these portrayals, we wondered what would happen if a clock could see and interact with people.
+This notion opens creative possibilities for playful, human-clock interactions~\cite{mcgrath1986time}, motivating the design of the Clo(o)k—a clock that looks.

-In a similar vein, telepresence technology has used various sensory modalities, including sound~\cite{10.1145/1935701.1935705}, touch~\cite{10.1145/1120212.1120435,10.1145/2642918.2647377}, and sight~\cite{10.1145/142750.142977} to enable people to feel the presence of others even when they are far apart.
-This work builds upon these ideas by exploring how time can be integrated into such interactions, creating new possibilities for connecting with others across time and space.
+Previous research has explored practical uses of everyday objects~\cite{10.1145/3544548.3581449,lyu2025objesturesbimanualinteractionseveryday,10.1145/3544549.3585871}.
+Specifically, clocks have been employed to visualize upcoming events~\cite{10.1145/506443.506505}, track sleep patterns~\cite{10.1145/1517664.1517672}, and support planning and reflection~\cite{10.1145/3334480.3382830,10.1145/3357236.3395439}.
+This work takes a more playful approach by creating an interactive experience that allows users to reflect on the concept of time.
+Telepresence technology has used various sensory modalities, including sound~\cite{10.1145/1935701.1935705}, touch~\cite{10.1145/1120212.1120435,10.1145/2642918.2647377}, and sight~\cite{10.1145/142750.142977} to enable people to feel the presence of others even when they are far apart.
+Building on this, we integrate time into interactions, enabling new possibilities across time and space.

-\section{Interactions}
+\section{\cl{} Interactions}